Birth injuries can occur to both mother and baby although the injuries most commonly affect the newborn. Some of the most common injuries include:

 Injuries to babies can be particularly life-altering and can have repercussions on the baby and entire family for many years.
 The lifetime cost of medical care for a seriously injured newborn may exceed $1 million.
 Additional expenses and the loss of income and benefits can greatly increase this cost.

-If you or someone you know is a victim of a misdiagnosis, it makes sense to seek help from our team of attorneys.
+If you or someone you know is a victim of a misdiagnosis, it makes sense to seek help from our team of medical malpractice attorneys in the Chicago area.
 A brief phone conversation will help you determine whether you have a case and can offer an estimate of the potential settlement amount you may be entitled to receive.
 Call today to get the compensation you deserve!